vmware/vic-product/docs/user_doc/vic_cloud_admin/add_users.md

-# Create Users in vSphere Integrated Containers Registry #
+# Add Users to vSphere Integrated Containers #

 If you configured vSphere Integrated Containers Registry to use local user management rather than LDAP authentication, you must create user accounts before you can assign users to projects.